vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

 ## App Level Enhancements

 Themes can enhance the Vue app that VuePress uses by exposing an `enhanceApp.js` file at the root of the theme.
-The file should `export default` a hook function which will receive an object containing some app level values.
+The file should `export default` a hook function which will receive an object containing some app-level values.
 You can use this hook to install additional Vue plugins, register global components, or add additional router hooks:

 ``` js
 export default ({